5.2 Important Considerations for ACS Imaging

 Post-SM4 WFC images can also be fully calibrated with a tool called acs_destripe_plus, which is available as part of the acstools package.
 This tool includes a stand-alone version of the de-striping algorithm that fits the stripes across the full science array, rather than fitting the stripes solely in the prescan columns.
 Within acs_destripe_plus, the destriping algorithm is run between the basic calibration tasks of ACSCCD and, if desired, the pixel-based CTE correction of ACSCTE.
 Post-SM4 WFC subarray images can only be de-striped and CTE-corrected using acs_destripe_plus.
 More details on processing WFC subarrays can be found in Section 7.3.1ACS ISR 2017-06, and the ACS Subarrays notebook on the ACS Analysis Tools webpage.

 Please see the acstools website for details on running acs_destripe_plus, as well as the example given in Section 3.5 of the ACS Data Handbook.
-Further details regarding the WFC striping and its mitigation are provided in the ACS ISR 2011-05.
+Further details regarding the characterization, mitigation, and evolution of WFC bias striping noise are provided in ACS ISR 2011-05 and ACS ISR 2024-03.